Colorado-OS/eth-contracts/README.md

 The CoinFlip game has been left without a coin withdraw function intentionally.
 Other features have been left out as well to keep it simple.
 We _could_ use ChainLink or an other oracle to generate a seed of entropy and fork the CoinFlip contract to generate provably fair tournament trees.
 We believe there are other possibilities in this area as well that go beyond non-profit public games of chance and into the private gaming realm but they have not been addressed for this POC.

-*need help integrating & implementing zero knowledge proofs into the registries and/or self sovereign data stores
+*Didn't have time to get Ceramic added for ETHDEnver POC :( and will need some help integrating & implementing zero knowledge proofs into the registries and/or self sovereign data stores.

 ---